This pretty dark blue and copper chalk paint DIY makeover adds tons of style and character to boring furniture.

 Also, keep layering paints until you find a look you like.
 Using a light mist of water while applying chalk paint is a great way to blend different colors together.

 Looking for another fun DIY Paint Project?
-Check out my popular Pour on Two Canvases video, then head here to see the full DIY Wall Art tutorial and all of the pictures from that pour.
+Check out my popular DIY Acrylic Paint Pouring Wall Art.